electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 The `TEAM_ID` should be replaced with your Apple Developer account's Team ID, and the `your.bundle.id` should be replaced with the App ID of the app.

-#### Extra steps without `electron-osx-sign`

-If you are signing your app without using `electron-osx-sign`, you should also make sure the following entitlements are added to the binaries and helpers in your app's bundle:
+And the following entitlements must be added to the binaries and helpers in the app's bundle:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>